zijianhuang/SyncMLDotNet/README.md

 # SyncMLDotNet
-.NET components for synchronizing meta data with a SyncML server such as Funambol DS server.
+.NET components for synchronizing meta data such as contacts, calendar, tasks and todo with a SyncML server such as Funambol DS server.
 SyncML Client for Open Contacts and Addin for MS Outlook are utilizing the API

-This project was originally hosted at https://sourceforge.net/projects/syncmldotnet/since 2008-04-15 and was moved to GitHub on 2016-04-14.
+This project was originally hosted at https://sourceforge.net/projects/syncmldotnet/ since 2008-04-15 and was moved to GitHub on 2016-04-14.
+And project documents are located in the Design folder and at http://zijianhuang.github.io/SyncMLDotNet/ .

 Features